autonomous-viranjan/ADAS-Algorithm/README.md

-# lanechange
+# Lane Change Algorithm
-This is a lane change function for a 3 lane highway.
+This is a lane change algorithm for a 3 lane highway.
 It tells the driver when to change lane and what speed to follow.